 Managing your money can take a lot of time and effort, especially if you have multiple investment accounts or you’re juggling a lot of assets.

 Money managers typically have many advantages when it comes to choosing investments.
-Not only are they trained to make investment decisions but they typically have access to a lot of information—including analytical data, research reports, financial statements, and sophisticated modeling software—that the average person doesn’t have.
+Not only are they trained to make investment decisions but they typically have access to a lot of information — including analytical data, research reports, financial statements, and sophisticated modeling software—that the average person doesn’t have.
 So they may be better equipped to make informed decisions.

 For investors who have struggled to understand how to best put their money to work in order to meet financial goals, a money manager may be able to help.
 A large portfolio isn’t necessary.
 Even those who are just starting out may be able to benefit from working with one.

-Choosing a Money Manager
+3 Tips on Choosing a Money Manager

 Before hiring a money manager, figure out what type of financial help you need.
 If you’re just starting out, you may want to hire someone who can help you put together a long-term financial plan, for example.